Elie0/All-in-one-jacket/README.md

-you just need to buy your own arduino and do the required sensor wiring and use the code we will uploaded here for the arduino:
+you just need to buy your own arduino and do the required sensor wiring and use the code uploaded in the FV.ino on your arduino: https://github.com/Elie0/All-in-one-jacket/blob/main/FV.ino